Locally analytic completed cohomology: Preliminaries

 By Lemma \ref{LemmaProperBaseChangeEtaleSheaves} each object $Rf_{U_i,*} \s{F}|_{U_i}$ arises from the \'etale site of the point, and so does their filtered colimit.

 Now, if $\s{F}$ is derived $p$-complete with Kummer-\'etale special fiber, then

-is a limit of sheaves for the Grothendieck topology of $*_{\proet,2}$ and so it is a sheaf.
-It is also a limit of discrete objects and so it is a solid object by stability under limits of solid objects \cite[Theorem 5.8]{ClausenScholzeCondensed2019}.
+is a limit of sheaves for the Grothendieck topology of $*_{\proet,2}$ (as $Rf_{U,*} ( \s{F}/^{\bb{L}} p^n)$ arises from the \'etale site of the point and then it is a sheaf for $*_{\proet,2}$ by the previous step), and so it is a sheaf.
+It is also a limit of discrete objects and so it is solid by stability under limits of solid objects \cite[Theorem 5.8]{ClausenScholzeCondensed2019}.
 Finally, if $\s{F}=\varinjlim \s{F}_i$ is a filtered colimit of derived $p$-complete sheaves, then, since $U$ is qcqs, we have that

-is a filtered colimit of solid derived objects, and so a solid derived object by stability under colimits of solid objects \cite[Theorem 5.8]{ClausenScholzeCondensed2019}. \end{proof}
+is a filtered colimit of solid objects, and hence solid by stability under colimits of solid objects \cite[Theorem 5.8]{ClausenScholzeCondensed2019}. \end{proof}